firstbatchxyz/hollowdb-prover/README.md

 ## Installation

-HollowDB client is an NPM package.
+HollowDB prover is an NPM package.
 You can install it as:

 ```sh
 yarn add hollowdb-prover    # yarn